Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 3. Sign up buttons
     - Go to "Sign up" button in the top corner left from a desktop
         - Check buttons redirects to sign up form
-        - Check if the link "already user" from the sign up workd
+        - Check if link "already user" redirect to log in page
         - Check that the flash messages is working : Registration successful! + redirect to home page
         - Check for an existing user, flash is working : User alread exists
         - Check content of warning message about criteria regarding the creation of username and password.